Estimated median graduate earnings based on publicly available data.

-University of California-Los Angeles is a public located in Los Angeles, California.
+University of California-Los Angeles is a Public University located in Los Angeles, California.
 The university enrolls approximately 33,475 students.
-It has a graduation rate of 92.6%, which is above average for US universities.
+It has a graduation rate of 92.6%, which is above average.

-Graduates of University of California-Los Angeles earn a median salary of $82,511 per year 10 years after starting college, compared to the US national average of $45,000.
-This puts University of California-Los Angeles graduates 83% above the national median.
+Graduates of University of California-Los Angeles earn a median salary of $82,511 per year 10 years after starting college.
+This puts University of California-Los Angeles graduates 83% above the US national average of $45,000.

 Tuition at University of California-Los Angeles is $15,203 for in-state students and $49,403 for out-of-state students.
 The average net price after financial aid is $12,548 per year.